Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/liquidity/04-minting-positions.md

     state.tick
   );
 ```
-The input parameters are the two token addresses, the fee tier, the current pool price, the current liquidity, and the current tick.
-Reference the previous guide to understand to understand how to retrieve these necessary parameters for setting up instances of existing pools.
+The input parameters are the two token addresses, the fee tier (0.05%), the current pool price, the current liquidity, and the current tick.
+Reference [the previous guide](https://docs.uniswap.org/sdk/guides/creating-a-pool) to understand how to retrieve these necessary parameters for setting up instances of existing pools.

 ## Creating a Position Instance